The Mystery of 248 and Cofactor DH

 The Cofactor Problem

-So let’s look into the details of this problem.
-Basically, the problem states that the least significant 3 bits can be leaked during an Elliptic DH by specially crafting values.
+So let's look into the details of this problem.
+Basically, the problem states that the least significant 3 bits can be leaked during an Elliptic DH by specially crafted values.
 I promise you will have a better understanding by the end of this section.

-So there are only 8 possible keys for this KEX depending on the value
+So there are only 8 possible keys for this KEX depending on the value of \( b \).
+When Eve gets the response, she will be able to recover

 Conclusion

-One note is that, the keys generated in openssh-portable are for signing not DH.
-So, it might raise the question why fix for DH in a signature algorithm?
-I’ll let you know when I have the answer.
+One note is that the keys generated in OpenSSH‑portable are for signing, not DH.
+So, it might raise the question: why fix for DH in a signature algorithm?
+I'll let you know when I have the answer.